Kunull/Writeups/docs/Lord of SQLInjection/ouroboros.md

 %23
 ```

-When this SQL query is executed, it will produce a single column named `Quine` containing the following text:
+When this SQL query is executed, it will return the following text:

 ```sql
 ' UNION SELECT Replace(Replace(